 Okay, we kept getting emails about this one, so we thought we’d tack in a bonus review to this article.

-At least at the time we wrote this article, their are currently no Apples watches that are made specifically for hunting.
-Rather, their watches allow you to down load a bunch of different apps to improve your outdoor abilities.
+At least at the time, we wrote this article, there are currently no Apple watches that are made specifically for hunting.
+Rather, their watches allow you to download a bunch of different apps to improve your outdoor abilities.

 What we liked:

 - Tons of apps to support your hunting actives (seems like a new app is coming out every day!)

 Who is it for:

 - Someone who is already a fan of Apple products